nelsonand/website/conferences.md

 - **Nelson, A. O.,** Xing, Z. A., Izacard, O., Laggner, F. M. & Kolemen, E. _Interpretative SOL_ _modeling and ELM-synchronization for full shots in DIII-D_ in _24th International Conference on_ _Plasma Surface Interactions in Controlled Fusion Devices_ (2021).
-- O’Sullivan, S., **Nelson, A. O.,** Bortolon, A. & Kolemen, E. Correlations bewteen NBI blips and ELM triggers in tokamaks. _63rd Annual Meeting of the APS Division of Plasma Physics_ (2021).
+- O’Sullivan, S., **Nelson, A. O.,** Bortolon, A. & Kolemen, E. Correlations between NBI blips and ELM triggers in tokamaks. _63rd Annual Meeting of the APS Division of Plasma Physics_ (2021).
 - Panici, D., **Nelson, A. O.** & Kolemen, E. Investigating ELM Pacing by Vertical Oscillations on DIII-D. _63rd Annual Meeting of the APS Division of Plasma Physics_ (2021).